 San Clemente resident Jim Bieber, left, scolds city councilmembers and City Manager James Makshanoff, right, during the San Clemente City Council meeting on Tuesday, Nov.
 20. Bieber has had grievances with the current administration and elected officials since at least late 2015.
 Photo: Eric Heinz

-City Councilmember Kathy Ward explains her reasoning to approve the city manager's contract at the Tuesday, Nov.
-20, San Clemente City Council meeting.
+City Councilmember Kathy Ward pictured at a San Clemente City Council meeting in Nov.
+2018.
 Photo: Eric Heinz